 We have all heard it at meetings, drinking alcohol used to be fun.
 It starts out for everyone as something that could make us feel confident, funny, coordinated, and sexy.
-What happens for those of us who are real alcoholics, is that over time, drinking becomes less of a leisure activity, and turns into an absolute necessity.
-Our bodies and minds begin to rely upon it, until one day, we try to stop drinking and realize that are unable to – either because of the obsession to drink or because of the torture of the alcohol withdrawal.
+What happens during alcohol withdrawal for those of us who are real alcoholics, is that over time, drinking becomes less a leisurely activity, and turns into an absolute necessity.
+Our bodies and minds begin to rely upon it, until one day, we try to stop drinking and realize that are unable to – either because of the alcohol addiction or because of the torture of the alcohol withdrawal.

 Alcohol Withdrawal & the Characteristics of Drunks

 Alcohol has been around for thousands of years with evidence tracing it back to the stone age over 10,000 years ago.
 It is safe to assume that people have been abusing the drink since then, and ancient texts even discuss the characteristics of drunks and the decline of their mental and physical health over time.

 Every year, thousands of people are hospitalized or die due to alcohol-related causes, and alcohol withdrawal is well known to be the most potentially fatal detox process.
 This is why it is ABSOLUTELY CRUCIAL to seek professional detoxification after a heavy binge and alcoholic drinking.

 Alcohol is a chemical found in beer, wine, and distilled spirits like whiskey and rum.
 It’s also present in some non-alcoholic beverages, including mouthwashes and perfumes.

 Alcohol is a depressant that acts on the central nervous system (CNS).
 The CNS controls much of the body’s functions, including breathing and heart rate.
 Alcohol can affect each person differently, depending on how much they drink, their size, and how much food they’ve eaten before drinking.